e-yakushev/brom-git/README.md

 4. Compile the code

-  After generating the build system, build the software, either by opening Visual Studio on Windows and choosing “Build All”, or typing “make” if using a build system based on makefiles.
+  After generating the build system, you should build the software.
+You can do either by opening Visual Studio and choosing “Build All”, or typing “make” if using a build system based on makefiles.

 5. Run BROM